 Plan for a marathon than a sprint.
 Eat well, hydrate and refuel your body.
 Make time to rest, recuperate and recover.
 Relax, switch off and sleep well, so you are resourced and resilient to go the distance.
 You will thank your future self.

 10. Practice the Science of Gratitude

 Take in the good stuff, be really present in it, and totally absorb it to nurture and nourish your senses.
 Each morning write down “3 things you are grateful for” e.g. having a home, friends, a pet whatever is special to you.

-Lou delivers coaching and mentoring services helping individuals and business owners, and their staff to thrive and flourish.
+Lou delivers wellness coaching and mentoring services helping individuals, business owners, and their staff to thrive and flourish.
 Passionate about wellness has Lou studies internationally with some of the world’s best teachers.
 A business graduate and Tai Chi teacher, Lou is currently researching the benefits of mindfulness and compassion in coaching, as part of her MSc in Mindfulness, at Aberdeen University.